djdta/Certification/AWS/SysOps Administrator - Associate/Domain 2 Reliability and Business Continuity/2.1 Implement scalability and elasticity/README.md

-# Domain 2 Reliability and Business Continuity notes
+# 2.1 Implement scalability and elasticity

 *** Requirements ***
 For use of the code example please make sure you following the link below